lakshan-cd/HospPredict-Core/README.md

 ## Troubleshooting

 1. If you encounter Neo4j connection issues:
-   - Verify your Neo4j credentials in `config/default.yml`
+   - Verify your Neo4j credentials in `.env` file
    - Ensure Neo4j instance is running
    - Check if APOC plugin is installed

 2. If preprocessing fails:
    - Check raw data format in `data/raw/`
-   - Verify file paths in `config/default.yml`
+   - Verify file paths in `config/default.yml` or environment variables
    - Ensure all required Python packages are installed

 3. If dynamic relationships fail: